To provide a safe and welcoming gathering place for 12-step recovery from addiction.

 Vertner is a native Louisvillian and a graduate of Georgetown University.
 He worked for a medium-size local firm for 40 years before retiring in 2017.
 He has served on several non-profit boards, including Chance School, Walden Theater, and Kentucky School of Arts (now KY College of Art & Design).

 Dianna is a native of Michigan and a graduate of the University of Louisville.
-She has spent her career working in nearly every department of a medium-sized business with an emphasis in accounting and Human Resources.
-Before accepting the Executives Director’s position at the Token 3 Club, she ran her own small business.
+She has spent her career working in nearly every department of a medium-sized business with an emphasis on accounting and Human Resources.
+Before accepting the Executive Director’s position at the Token 3 Club, she ran her own small business.

 Greg graduated from U of L Speed School (Engineering) and Bellarmine University (MBA).
 He is retired from the high-tech industry.
 Greg’s passions are organization development, strategic planning, and project management.
 In addition to the Token 3 Club, he volunteers with Catholic Charities, Water Step, and Habitat for Humanity.
 Greg is married with two daughters.

 Abbey is currently a life coach for young ladies and the Executive director for the Abigail Academy Foundation, an avid KAYAKER, oil painter, and philanthropist.
 Present and past board roles have been among Les Dames d’Escoffier, Girls Scouts of Kentuckiana, Distinguished Young Women of America, National Association of Women-Owned Businesses, St. Francis in the Fields Youth Ministry, The Louisville Youth Choir, and The Main Street Association of Louisville.

 Originally from Gary, Indiana, Artie is a Navy veteran and former police officer with the Great Lakes Police Department.
 In 2014, he relocated to Louisville, Kentucky, to be closer to his family.
 He has been employed by B and W Packaging since 2015 as a warehouse manager.